percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 * after you enabled the `pg_tde` extension
 * to turn on / off the WAL encryption
+AÅ: WAL encrytion is not yet production ready and should probably not be casually mentioned as something you can "turn on".

 After that, no database restart is required.
 When you create or alter the table using the `tde_heap` access method, the files are marked as those that require encryption.
 The encryption happens at the storage manager level, before a transaction is written to disk.
 Read more about [how tde_heap works](index/table-access-method.md#how-tde_heap-works).